MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS III - Regression.md

 ## Probabilistic interpretation of least squares

 See slides.
-Also see probability theory review
+Also see probability theory review!!!